Simplify Secured Car Loan

 Take a look at the guide below to compare finance options to help you buy a new or used motorcycle.

-Motorcycle loans are a loan where a lender allows you to use a motorcycle as security.
-However, not every vehicle loan provider permits borrowers to use motorcycle as security for a loan; in this case, you may be able to get an unsecured loan.
+Motorcycle loans are ones where a lender allows you to use a motorcycle as security.
+However, not every vehicle loan provider permits borrowers to use motorcycles as security for a loan; in this case, you may be able to get an unsecured loan.

-Loan terms vary between one and five years (longer in some cases), and with unsecured loans, you may be able to use some of the funds to purchase additional items for your bike, such as insurance.
+Loan terms vary between 1 and 5 years (longer in some cases), and with unsecured loans, you may be able to use some of the funds to purchase additional items for your bike, such as insurance.

-When you’re shopping around for your two wheels, it is essential to think about these factors.
+When shopping around for your 2 wheels, it is essential to consider these factors.

 There are different bikes that you can consider buying.
-You could contemplate a Harley Davidson if you’re after a cruiser, a sports bike if you want speed or a touring motorcycle for long-distance travel.
-You could also look at a dual-sport bike, a standard motorcycle or even check out a scooter if you’re after a cheaper option.
+For example, you could consider a Harley Davidson if you’re after a cruiser, a sports bike if you’re after speed or a touring motorbike for long-distance travel.
+You could also look at a dual-sport motorcycle, a standard motorbike or a postie motorbike.
+You could even check out a scooter if you’re after a cheaper option.

 Make sure you research the law around licence type and engine capacity.

-As with buying a car, you should always consider taking the bike for a test ride.
+You should always consider taking the bike for a test ride as with buying a car.
 How does it handle?
-What is the acceleration like?
-These are the questions you should be thinking about.
+How is the acceleration?
+These are the kinds of questions you should think about.

-Compare your motorcycle loan options using the comparison table on this page.
-Once you find the right loan for you, click “Go to Site” and it will direct you to the lender’s website to fill out an application form.
+Compare your motorcycle loan options using the comparison table in this guide.
+Once you find the right loan for you, click “Go to site” and it directs you to the lender’s website to fill out an application form.

-The eligibility requirements for personal loans differ between lenders, but typically, you need to be over the age of 18, a permanent New Zealand resident or citizen and have a good credit rating.
+The eligibility requirements for personal loans differ between lenders.
+Still, typically, you need to be over 18, a permanent New Zealand resident or citizen and have a good credit rating.
 If you are taking out a secured loan, there are also restrictions regarding whether the motorcycle you’re looking to purchase is eligible.

 When you apply for a loan, you should have the following documents ready:

 Jim works full time for a regional office and enjoys a short 15-minute bus trip to work every day.
-However, when he receives promotion and starts working in the city, he doesn’t like the one-hour commute on the bus.
-Jim owns a car but doesn’t want to have to pay the hefty CBD parking fees.
+However, when he receives a promotion and starts working in the city, he doesn't like the 1-hour commute on the bus.
+Jim owns a car but doesn't want to pay hefty CBD parking fees.
 He decides he is going to get a second-hand motorcycle for his commute.

 Learn about the used car buying process, including what you need to check on the car and what financing options are available.